Conception Abbey

 Conception, MO

 A historic mural was restored and repainted by EverGreene artist Eugene Nikitin based on archival photographs.
-For the mural restoration, EverGreene developed and executed a new decorative color scheme that emerged from a design charette process with the monastic community.
+For the mural restoration, EverGreene developed and executed a new decorative color scheme that emerged from a design charrette process with the monastic community.
 The scheme was derived from the 1880’s decoration and incorporated the brotherhood’s goals for a lighter color palette.